Designing a Clean and Elegant Blog Layout with Photoshop

 Step 27

-Make a new layer and place it under the menu bar.
-Ctrl-click the menu bar to make new selection based on its shape.
-Fill it with black.
+Create a new layer beneath the menu bar.
+Use Ctrl-click on the menu bar to generate a new selection shaped like it.
+Fill this new layer with black.

 Step 28

-Remove selection using Ctrl + D. Soften it by adding Gaussian Blur, Filter > Blur > Gaussian Blur.
+Deselect using Ctrl + D. To soften the shadow, apply a Gaussian Blur from Filter > Blur > Gaussian Blur.

 Step 29

-Draw a rectangular shape with the width of 10 columns (see below).
+Create a rectangular shape that spans the width of 10 columns as shown in the image below.

 Step 30